NubScript7/Google-Gemini-Messenger-Chatbot/README.md

 > :warning: **Attention** :warning:
 >
-> - When i mention `vendor(s)` i refer to companies, groups, individuals, etc. that offers ai software.
+> - When i mention `vendor(s)` i refer to companies, groups, individuals, etc. that offers ai software/service.

 #### Why Gemini?
 Why not ChatGPT or other vendors?

 - I use Google Gemini because it is great for small projects, it offers free chat generation as long you are below the free tier barrier
-- You can use your preferred
+- You can use whatever you preferred

 #### Can i use my preferred AI vendor?